• Skip to primary navigation

 • Medical malpractice.
 If you know or suspect that your child’s condition resulted from a mistake made by a medical professional or hospital, you may want to file a medical malpractice lawsuit.
 Doctors and other caregivers are obligated to provide an adequate standard of care for patients.
 When they do not, and the patient is harmed, it is considered negligent, and you may be able to recover damages.

 • Discrimination.
 Both South Dakota and federal laws prohibit discrimination by disability.
-If your child experiences discrimination, lack of access, or lack of appropriate services in public spaces or schools, you can file a complaint with the appropriate government agency.
-South Dakota also allows you to sue and file a civil lawsuit if you are not happy with the outcome of filing a complaint.
+If your child experiences discrimination, lack of access, or lack of appropriate services in public spaces or schools, you can file a complaint with the proper government agency.
+South Dakota also allows you to sue and file a civil lawsuit if you are unhappy with the outcome of filing a complaint.

 How Do I File a Cerebral Palsy Medical Malpractice Lawsuit in South Dakota?